medic/cht-core/README.md

 ## Deploy to Market

 When deploying to market include the sentinel package in the couchapp so [gardener](https://github.com/garden20/gardener) can manage the process.
+This is already automated in the CI scripts and runs on Travis CI but here is the manual process.

-First clone the repo recursively so you get both submodules `json-forms` and `sentinel`, then change directories:
+First clone the repo recursively so you get both submodules `api` and `sentinel`, then change directories:

 ```